 Its texture is super fluid but it still manages to moisturize the skin very well.

 At no point did I feel that this product irritated my skin.
 I expected at least some itching, but thanks to gluconolactone, which is an acid that exfoliates the skin without harming, I had no side effects.

 About the essential oils, I was afraid my skin would react in a bad way, but if you pay close attention, you’ll find that all ingredients below lactic acid contain less than 0.3% concentration each.
 That is, the formulation of this product was very well thought out and I greatly admire this.

 I am proud to give it 5/5 and I also say that Narüko is one of my favorite brands so far!

 Thank you very much, Rachel, for sending me this “maravilhoso” (as we say in Portuguese) product.

 If you are interested in this product and/or line, you can check it by clicking here.
 I don’t get any commission if you buy or click the link.

-This product was sent by Narüko Boutique.
-ALL the opinions are of my own and the review is 100% honest, like all of my others reviews I’ve written here and on Instagram.
+This product was sent by Narüko Boutique for review purposes.
+ALL the opinions are of my own and the review is 100% honest, like all of my other reviews I’ve written here and on Instagram.